 Proper Diagnosis and Treatment vs Quick Fixes

 However, these are not discussions that are commonly held in the doctor’s office.
-It’s more often all about the checkboxes to fill, the type of insurance the person has or doesn’t have, and above all, the whole game called “Name that mental illness” with which big pharma has saturated the medical profession, and with its sales-driven attempt to turn every challenge or difficulty into a potential new customer for drugs.
+It’s more often all about the checkboxes to fill, the type of insurance the person has or doesn’t have, and above all, the whole game called “Name that mental illness” with which big pharma has frankly embarrassed itself by saturating the market with its sales-driven attempt to turn every challenge or difficulty into a potential new customer for drugs.

 The above examples are perhaps oversimplified but are given to illustrate the possible consequences that have cascaded from what is loosely defined as “treatment,” when treatment has become reduced to picking a label and a drug for it and that’s all.